SoildFaker/awesomerc/README.md

 cd awesome
 ```

 And ` vi ./light.sh ` replace ` yourpassword `.
-This shell script intend to adjust brightness.
+This shell script used to adjust the brightness.

 Submodule "lain" may not downloaded when you finished above commands